If you spent your whole year working hard and being careful with your money, it's no fun to reach the end of the year and realize you're broke.

 If you entered this winter season low on funds, you might want to re-evaluate your spending throughout the year and determine what caused it so you don't find yourself in the same situation next year.

-Now is the perfect time to plan out your spending for 2018.
+Now is the perfect time to plan out your spending for the new year.
 You can break the year down into quarters, or even look at month to month spending.
 If you have already made use of careful budgeting, you should be able to roughly chart out your spending for the New Year to come out on top.

 Remember: if you need fast funds to get through the holiday season, look no further than Atlas Credit.
-We offer quick and easy personal loans that range from $100 to $1,300 on 5 to 12 month repayment plans.
-Apply online or in-store at your local Dallas, Austin, or Palestine location today!
+We offer quick and easy personal loans that range from $100 to $1,400 on 5- to 12-month repayment plans.
+Apply online or in-store at your local location in Oklahoma or Texas today!